betadots/hdm/README.md

 - Create the database with `bundle exec rails db:create`
 - Run the migrations with `bundle exec rails db:migrate`
 - Seed the roles with `bundle exec rails db:seed`
-- Generate a new encrypted credentials file: `bundle exec rails credentials:edit` (Note: You may need to set the `EDITOR` env variable)
+- Generate a new encrypted credentials file: `echo "test" |EDITOR=vim bundle exec rails credentials:edit` (Note: You may need to adopt this.
+Never forget to set  the `EDITOR` env variable)
 - Start the webserver with `bundle exec rails server`
 - Use your browser to open http://localhost:3000